 - Struggles with “reading a room” or understanding what to do in social situations

 - Has a tendency to “police” other kids and can come across as bossy

-- Can be inflexible/say “no” to anything unfamilliar
+- Can be inflexible/say “no” to anything unfamiliar

-- Perceive himself as the victim when his words/behaviors have upset his peers
+- Perceive himself as the victim when his peers react to his words/behavior

 - Enjoys being around other boys but has trouble engaging with them

 - Seem to sometimes “lack a filter” or not pick up on social cues

 - Relates better to younger children/older children and adults than his similar-age peers

 - Finds it easier to engage in screen-based activities to spending time with peers in real-life

 Our elementary school groups focus on teaching social and executive functioning skills through play.
 We do not sit around and talk about “social skills” or role play scripted, socially appropriate behaviors.
 We play games, learn strategies and have fun in the process.